Blog

 Scalability

-A "scale ramp", is a good practice.
-Growth your system with your audience. - Availability
+A "scale ramp" is a good practice.
+Grow your system with your audience. - Availability

 - Consistency